cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

     3. Adjust the existing code to make use of and update the new data types.
 3. Prepare for your v1-to-v2 migration:
     1. Add helper functions to process large amounts of data from the latest chain state of type v1.
-    2. Add a function to migrate from your state from v1 to v2.
+    2. Add a function to migrate your state from v1 to v2.
     3. Make sure you can handle large amounts of data.

 _Why do you need to make sure you can handle large amounts of data?_ The full state at the point of migration may well have millions of games.
 You do not want your process to grind to a halt because of a lack of memory or I/O capacity.